elastic/logstash-docs-md/docs/vpr/v0-0-3-plugins-filters-elastic_integration.md

 * Value type is [password](logstash://reference/configuration-file-structure.md#password)
 * There is no default value for this setting.

-The encoded form of an API key that is used to authenticate this plugin to {es}
+The encoded form of an API key that is used to authenticate this plugin to {{es}}

 ### `cloud_auth` [v0.0.3-plugins-filters-elastic_integration-cloud_auth]